 “Smart firms dig into their data and analyze the source of their business,” Clemmer said.
 “By understanding what their most profitable and loyal clients value, they can strategically focus to develop new product lines and new business based on their strengths.”

 4. Consider the Full Client Experience

-For more than 15 years, Mitch Reno has been leading business development for Rehmann, one of the nation’s largest CPA and consulting firms.
-Today, as principal and Director of Client Experience, he is instrumental in driving client retention, loyalty and satisfaction while working closely with firm leadership on strategy and growth initiatives.
+For more than 15 years, Mitch Reno has lead business development for Rehmann, one of the nation’s largest CPA and consulting firms.
+Today, as principal and Director of Client Experience, he is instrumental in driving client retention, loyalty and satisfaction, while working closely with firm leadership on strategy and growth initiatives.

 5. Communicate Thoughtfully